 What is the ESK?

-The Nuclear Waste Management Commission (ESK) advises the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) in matters of nuclear waste management.
+The Nuclear Waste Management Commission (ESK) advises the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) in matters of nuclear waste management.
 It does not propose any political decisions.
 ESK membership is a personal honorary office.
-ESK members are not bound by directives of the BMU or any other institution.
+ESK members are not bound by directives of the BMUV or any other institution.

-ESK members are appointed by the BMU.
-The ESK is a pluralistic body, which means that its members represent a large bandwidth of opinions in the area of nuclear waste management in order to ensure that the advice given to the BMU is based on expert knowledge as well as being comprehensive and objective.
+ESK members are appointed by the BMUV.
+The ESK is a pluralistic body, which means that its members represent a large bandwidth of opinions in the area of nuclear waste management in order to ensure that the advice given to the BMUV is based on expert knowledge as well as being comprehensive and objective.
 In their discussions, the members of the ESK respect differing expert views.

 How does the ESK work?

 The ESK receives advisory requests with concrete issues from the BMUV, but it may also discuss problems on its own initiative.
 As a result of the confidential discussions, comments, recommendations or guidelines are adopted that are presented to the BMUV and published on the ESK homepage.
 Any adoption requires the majority of the appointed members.
 Dissenting opinions of members may be added to the statements in writing.